iclighthouse/ICDex/docs/ICDexRouter.md

 Arguments:
 - token0: Principal.
 Base token canister-id.
 - token1: Principal.
 Quote token canister-id.
+- openingTimeNS: Set the time in nanoseconds when the pair is open for trading.
+If an IDO needs to be started, it is recommended that at least 4 days be set aside.

 Returns:
 - canister: PairCanister.
 Trading pair canister-id.